kimocoder/wpa-sec-api/README.md

 # get-pot.sh
 This script simply downloads your wpa-sec potfile.
 Nothing special.
-To use this and other wpa-sec related scripts, you need to enter your wpa-sec key in the `creds.txt` file.
+To use this and other wpa-sec related scripts, you need to run the `setup.sh` script, which will create a `config.txt` file.
+Alternatively you can copy the example config file and fill in the variables.

 # sort-pot.sh
 This script uses get-pot.sh to download your potfile, removes STA mac addresses, sorts all records by AP mac address and removes duplicates.
 On the first run, this script will simply generate a file named `current.potfile`.
 When you run it again, it will compare the currently downloaded potfile with the old `current.potfile` file.
 It will generate a file named `newsites.txt`, which will contain new cracked sites.
 It will also rename the old `current.potfile` to `old.potfile` and move the previous `old.potfile` to a folder named `archive`.